Prospective Graduate Students (PhD, JD/PhD, & MS)

 Prospective Research Assistants

-Dr. Goldstein's lab currently has several ongoing projects.
-We are frequently interested in including undergraduate students and/or recent graduates in our projects.
+The Juvenile Justice Research and Reform Lab includes undergraduate students and/or recent graduates in all projects.
 Eligible research assistants must be able to dedicate at least 9 hours per week to the research, for a minimum of two academic quarters.
-Drexel students interested in participating in our research may be eligible to earn 3 independent study credits per term or receive pay through the Federal Work Study program.
+Drexel students interested in participating in Lab projects may be eligible to earn 3 independent study credits per term or receive pay through the Federal Work Study program.
 Volunteers are also welcome.

-Research assistants are usually involved with all of the projects to some degree, but we also try to match students with projects of interest to them, whenever possible.
-Research assistants receive at least one hour of supervision per week from a senior research assistant in the lab.
-Research activities typically involve a) developing an understanding of the research process, including an overview of the topic of interest; b) administering clinical and forensic assessments to youth and adults in the juvenile and criminal justice systems; c) acquiring data-related skills; and d) acquiring skills with the SPSS statistical package (e.g., data entry, data management, and running basic analyses).
+Research assistants are usually involved with all of the projects to some degree, but we also try to match students with projects of interest to them whenever possible.
+Research assistants typically receive one hour of group supervision from Dr. Goldstein per week and at least one hour of supervision per week from a senior research assistant in the lab.
+Research activities typically involve a) developing an understanding of the research process, including an overview of the topic of interest; b) administering clinical and forensic assessments to youth and adults in the juvenile and criminal justice systems; c) acquiring data-related skills; d) acquiring analytic skills with the SPSS statistical package (e.g., data entry, data management, and running basic analyses); and e) enhancing research presentation skills.
 Students regularly co-author papers and posters at national and international conferences, and opportunities exist for them to attend these conferences and present the lab's research.

 Frequently Asked Questions